nextras/orm/docs/collection-filtering.md

 );
 ```

 Filtering by an aggregation requires a little more.
-Let's filter the collection by authors who have written more than 2 books.
+Let's filter the collection by authors who have written more than two books.
 Using `CountAggregationFunction` itself won’t be enough.
 You need to compare its result with the wanted number, `2` this time.
 To do so, use built-in `Compare*Function`.
 Choose function depending on the wanted operator.
 The function takes a property expression on the left, and a value to compare (on the right).

 ```php
 use Nextras\Orm\Collection\Functions\CompareGreaterThanFunction;